roman-milk/roman-milk.github.io/a-weird-one.md

  We went down the hall to the guest bedroom and Don and Alex followed us.
 Mary was correct in her assumption and in less time than it takes to talk about it she was being made airtight.

  I fucked all four of the ladies once (Mary twice) and I was done.
 Gail made a futile attempt to get one more out of me, but it was no go.
-Report_Story #2